What you should know about FAT

 We NEED good fats in our diet in variety, every day.

-Enjoy (in moderation): extra virgin cold pressed olive oil (low to no heat), grass fed butter or ghee, organic avocado oil (high heat), sesame oil, coconut oil, flax seed oil, walnut oil.
+Oils to Include (in moderation): extra virgin cold-pressed olive oil (low to no heat), organic avocado oil (high heat), sesame oil, flax seed oil, walnut oil.
+In moderation: grass-fed butter or ghee, coconut oil.